souxls/Collections/README.md

 * [zadig](https://github.com/koderover/zadig) - Zadig is a cloud native, distributed, developer-oriented continuous delivery product.
 * [cds](https://github.com/ovh/cds) - Enterprise-Grade Continuous Delivery & DevOps Automation Open Source Platform
 * [mockito](https://github.com/mockito/mockito) - Most popular Mocking framework for unit tests written in Java
+* [mockserver](https://github.com/mock-server/mockserver) - MockServer enables easy mocking of any system you integrate with via HTTP or HTTPS with clients written in Java, JavaScript and Ruby.
+MockServer also includes a proxy that introspects all proxied traffic including encrypted SSL traffic and supports Port Forwarding, Web Proxying (i.e. HTTP proxy), HTTPS Tunneling Proxying (using HTTP CONNECT) and…

 ### Monitor
 * [zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
 * [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More https://grafana.com.